PaperMC/velocitypowered.com/docs/users/what-does-velocity-do-for-me.md

 ## Improved security

 Velocity also features more security features, some of which are unique to Velocity.
-We proactively foreclose as many denial-of-service attacks as soon as possible and feature a unique player info forwarding systen for Minecraft 1.13+ that requires the server and proxy to know a pre-arranged  key.
+We proactively foreclose as many denial-of-service attacks as soon as possible and feature a unique player info forwarding system for Minecraft 1.13+ that requires the server and proxy to know a pre-arranged key.

 ## Standards and mod support